learn-co-curriculum/dsc-k-nearest-neighbors-lab/README.md

 ## Completing the `fit` Method

-Recall from our previous lesson on KNN that when "fitting" a KNN classifier, all we're really doing is storing the points and their corresponding labels.
-There's no actual "fitting" involved here, since all we can do is store the data so that we can use it to calculate the nearest nighbors when the `predict` method is called.
+Recall that when "fitting" a KNN classifier, all you're really doing is storing the points and their corresponding labels.
+There's no actual "fitting" involved here, since all you can do is store the data so that you can use it to calculate the nearest nighbors when the `predict` method is called.

-Our inputs for this function should be:
+The inputs for this function should be:

 * `self`, since this will be an instance method inside the `KNN` class.
 * `X_train`--A 2-dimensional array.
 Each of the internal arrays represents a _vector_ for a given point in space.